SumitXettri/Frontend-Projects/README.md

 - Strengthen my frontend development skills.
 - Build reusable components and explore advanced CSS techniques.
 - Experiment with modern JavaScript frameworks like React.
+---

+## 📂 Folder Structure
+Each project has its own folder, containing:
+- Source code.
+- A **README.md** file describing the project, features, and setup instructions.

+##📜 License
+This repository is licensed under the MIT License.
+You are free to use and modify the code for your own projects.